marl-book/codebase/README.md

 ## Installation

 We *strongly* suggest you use a virtual environment for the instructions below.
-A good starting point is [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+A good starting point is [Miniconda](https://docs.conda.io/en/latest/miniconda.html), e.g.:

+``
+conda create -n marlbase python=3.10 conda activate marlbase
+``

 Then, clone and install the repository using:

 ```sh
 git clone https://github.com/marl-book/codebase.git